How is it that what should be the hardest decision in one’s life, ends up being the easiest? To answer that, you have to know my story.

 I woke up to a whole new me.

 Erica Brown is a busy working wife and mom of two amazing kids, Asher & Olive.
 She is always on the move and loves staying active with her family.
-Last year, her life was turned upside down (in the most ironically beautiful way) when she found out she had the BRCA 1 gene mutation.
+A few years ago, her life was turned upside down (in the most ironically beautiful way) when she found out she had the BRCA 1 gene mutation.
 Since then, she made the brave decision to get a preventative double mastectomy and consequently became a “Breastie Babe” Ambassador for The Breasties, a non-profit for women who have been affected by Breast and Ovarian Cancer.
 She shares a message of fearlessness and confidence with the women she has met through her work for this wonderful organization for Previvors and Survivors.